HrdHat/hrdhat4-backend/docs/backend-management.md

 5. **Debugging**: Check logs when forms aren't saving properly
 6. **Types**: Generate TypeScript interfaces from your database

+> **Planned Enhancement:** In Phase 2, a GIN index will be added to JSONB columns (form_definitions, form_instances) to support recall and advanced search.
+See form-plan/README.md and appplansteps.md for details.

 ---

 **Status**: Proposal - Awaiting approval to begin implementation